Irving scores season-high 54, Nets beat Bulls 133-118

 Spencer Dinwiddie had 20 points off the bench and Taurean Prince chipped in with 16.
 Jarrett Allen and Garrett Temple contributed 12 and 11, respectively.

+“A little bit was making shots,” Dinwiddie said.
+“It’s all about taking care of your bodies, being locked in, kind of mentally pushing through some of fatigue because everybody’s going to have it, and just keeping that focus.”

-The Nets never trailed in their second straight win, and their third in their last four games, with Irving playing the lead role.
+The Nets never trailed in their second straight win and third in their last four games, with Irving playing the lead role.
 He scored 16 points in the first quarter on 6-of-6 shooting, and by halftime he was up to 27 points.
-Irving capped it by scoring five points in the final in the final 4.9 seconds, including a buzzer-beating 3 from the right side which gave the Nets a 73-57 lead.
+Irving capped it by scoring five points in the final 4.9 seconds, including a buzzer-beating 3 from the right side which gave the Nets a 73-57 lead.

 Irving also had help as Dinwiddie had 15 and Prince added 11 in the opening 24 minutes.